 - .jp represents Japan

 Using a ccTLD can help businesses signal to search engines and users that their website or content is designed for a specific country or region.
-This can improve search engine rankings and user experience for the target audience, as well as provide a clear indication of the website’s intended market.
+This can improve search engine rankings and the user experience for the target audience, and provide a clear indication of the website’s intended market.